Speculative Decoding

 How Fast Is It?

-On flagship hardware (2024+): Snapdragon 8 Elite sees up to 2x speedup on 14B models.
-MediaTek Dimensity 9400+ support is early with optimization ongoing.
-On older devices, spec decode is smart enough to disable itself if it wouldn't help — we don't want slower inference.
+On flagship hardware (2024+): Recent flagships (Dimensity 9400 and Snapdragon 8s Gen 3 class) are where the gains are clearest.
+On older devices, spec decode is smart enough to disable itself if it wouldn't help, because we don't want slower inference.

 Performance varies by: